Natural Metric-Affine Inflation: Conclusions

 \subsubsection{Acknowledgments}

+A.R.~thanks I.D.
+Gialamas for useful discussions.
 The work of A.R.~was supported by the Estonian Research Council grants PRG1055, RVTT3, RVTT7 and the CoE program TK202 ``Fundamental Universe".
 The work of A.S.~was also supported by the grant DyConn from the University of Rome Tor Vergata.
+This article is based upon work from COST Actions COSMIC WISPers CA21106 and CosmoVerse CA21136, supported by COST (European Cooperation in Science and Technology).